ridiculous/vrbo-calendar-scraper/README.md

 If you're just working with one calendar, then you can specify the VRBO calendar id in an initializer:

+    # config/initializers/vrbo_calendar.rb

     VRBO.configure do |config|
       config.calendar_id = 293021
     end

-Then to lookup available dates:
+Then to lookup available dates and see if a date range is available:

-    VRBO::Calendar.find_all_available_dates

-This will return an array of dates that are available.
-To see if your dates are available:
+    calendar = VRBO::Calendar.new
+    calendar.find_all_available_dates

-    VRBO::Calendar.available?(Date.today, Date.tomorrow)
+    calendar.available?(Date.today, Date.tomorrow)

-You can optionally pass a third param, array of dates, to search by instead of the in memory list.
+    #=> true/false

+These two methods are also available as class methods.
+However `available?` will need a array of dates as a third param when using class level methods.

 ## Contributing